Hack2Gain/Android-RAT/README.md

   <img src="GPP-Remote-Control-120504.jpg" width="750"/>
 </p>

-The AndriodRAT is made into a undetectable payload that will run on a remote device without detecton.
+The AndriodRAT is made into an undetectable payload that will run on a remote device without detecton.
 It leaves no trace on the device and cannot be traced back to device containing the client software.

 ## This application is maintained and consistently beats all anti-virus software!